WordPress/gutenberg/docs/reference/deprecated.md

  - `wp.element.compose` has been removed.
 Please use `wp.compose.compose` instead.
  - `wp.element.createHigherOrderComponent` has been removed.
 Please use `wp.compose.createHigherOrderComponent` instead.
  - `wp.utils.buildTermsTree` has been removed.
+ - `wp.utils.decodeEntities` has been removed.
+Please use `wp.entities.decodeEntities` instead.

 ## 3.4.0